-The rules on investments are complex, so it is always good to double check.
-Contact your local independence specialist or help desk and they will guide you.
+The rules on investments are double check.
+Contact your local desk and they will guide you.

 Conflicts can take many forms.
 Consult when the following kinds of situations arise:

 - There are PwC or personal interests, which could impact, or could be perceived as impacting, our objectivity in doing what is best for our client(s). - When PwC and a client are on opposite sides of the same matter. - When we are asked to do work for one client which may be seen to be against the interests of another client.